bluz71/platters/README.md

 client side for blankness in addition to traditional server-side validation.

-* #### Turbolinks 5
+* #### Turbo Drive
-This Rails application uses Turbolinks for performant in-app page to page navigation.
-The Turbolinks top-of-page progress bar is enabled to provide visual feedback for page navigation that takes longer than 500ms.
-Turbolinks also loads visited in-app pages from an internal transition cache, this will result in near instant page loads for cached pages, with later automatic page refresh if page changes have occurred.
+This Rails application uses Turbo Drive for performant in-app page to page navigation.
+The Turbo top-of-page progress bar is enabled to provide visual feedback for page navigation that takes longer than 500ms.
+Turbo Drive also loads visited in-app pages from an internal transition cache, this will result in near instant page loads for cached pages, with later automatic page refresh if page changes have occurred.
 The transistion cache is disabled only for the randomized albums page due to a jarring effect with cover images.

-* #### Turbolinks clear cache
-Turbolinks.clearCache() is invoked in all JavaScript responses, that being *js.erb* view files, where database changes occur.
-If not called then inconsistent page results may be observed when using the browser back button.

 * #### PostgreSQL text search
 Artist and Album search both use the PostgreSQL `@@` text search operator